leon4rd/test/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## I considered building the patio by myself.
+But I didn't have the stones.